JChi23/OECCScheduler/README.md

 v.
 4.3
 - Added help guide that can be accessed via the help button on the main menu
+- Changed MIGS procedures to display correctly
+- Changed the way procedures are read in from files so that multi-procedures can be described correctly

 v.
 4.2
 - Changed UI button layout for better readability